marcosmamg/surveyapp/README.md

     * `docker exec -it django python manage.py createsuperuser`
 * Now you can open `http://localhost:8000` in your web browser.

-Notes: In case the site is not loading, it is because django container has not connected to MySQL properly.
-* To solve it, just restart the django container:
-    * `docker restart django`

 ### Services:
 * Django: `http://localhost:8000`
 * PHPMyAdmin: `http://localhost:8082`